Staketab/autonity-node/README.md

-make acc-oracle                  # Create an Oracle account make get-acc                     # Get the account address make get-oracle-acc              # Get the Oracle account address make acc-balance                 # Get the account balance make oracle-balance              # Get the Oracle account balance make sign                        # Make a signature "I have read and agree ..." make get-enode                   # Get ENODE make get-priv                    # Get the PRIVATE KEY of the Oracle account
+make acc-oracle                  # Create an Oracle account make get-acc                     # Get the account address make get-oracle-acc              # Get the Oracle account address make acc-balance                 # Get the account balance.
+Pass the NTN variable if you need ntn balance or TOKEN=12c1... if token balance.
+Example: `make acc-balance NTN=1` or `make acc-balance TOKEN=12c1...` make oracle-balance              # Get the Oracle account balance.
+Pass the NTN variable if you need ntn balance or TOKEN=12c1... if token balance.
+Example: `make oracle-balance NTN=1` or `make oracle-balance TOKEN=12c1...` make sign                        # Make a signature "I have read and agree ..." make get-enode                   # Get ENODE make get-priv                    # Get the PRIVATE KEY of the Oracle account